Sleep apnea: Potential complications

 Several inpatient and outpatient procedures use sedation.
 Many drugs and agents used during surgery to relieve pain and to depress consciousness remain in the body at low amounts for hours or even days afterwards.
 In an individual with either central, obstructive or mixed sleep apnea, these low doses may be enough to cause life-threatening irregularities in breathing or collapses in a patient's airways.
 Use of analgesics and sedatives in these patients postoperatively should therefore be minimized or avoided.

 Surgery on the mouth and throat, as well as dental surgery and procedures, can result in postoperative swelling of the lining of the mouth and other areas that affect the airway.
 Even when the surgical procedure is designed to improve the airway, such as tonsillectomy and adenoidectomy or tongue reduction, swelling may negate some of the effects in the immediate postoperative period.
 Once the swelling resolves and the palate becomes tightened by postoperative scarring, however, the full benefit of the surgery may be noticed.

 A person with sleep apnea undergoing any medical treatment must make sure their doctor and anesthetist are informed about the sleep apnea.
 Alternative and emergency procedures may be necessary to maintain the airway of sleep apnea patients.

 Other

 Neurostimulation

 Diaphragm pacing, which involves the rhythmic application of electrical impulses to the diaphragm, has been used to treat central sleep apnea.

 In April 2014, the U.S. Food and Drug Administration granted pre-market approval for use of an upper airway stimulation system in people who cannot use a continuous positive airway pressure device.
-The Inspire Upper Airway Stimulation system senses respiration and applies mild electrical stimulation during inspiration, which pushes the tongue slightly forward to open the airway.
+The Inspire Upper Airway Stimulation system is a hypoglossal nerve stimulation implant that senses respiration and applies mild electrical stimulation during inspiration, which pushes the tongue slightly forward to open the airway.